missakaherath/-Lane-marking-from-a-vehicle-dashboard-camera-view/README.md

 # Computer-Vision-Final-Assignment

-1. Scaled using bilinear iNterpolation
+1. Scaled using bilinear interpolation
 2. Normalized the image
 3. filtered noise using linear filter and one non-linear filter
 4. Subjected the image to edge detection based on the Canny edge detector